Updated on December 12, 2022

 Even if you’ve worn glasses for many years, you’ll need an exam and a new prescription for contact lenses.
 Eyeglass and contact lens prescriptions are not the same.

-Your eye doctor will conduct a completely different test for your eyes if you want to wear contacts.
+Your eye doctor will conduct a completely different test for your eyes if you want to wear contact lenses.
 Many will also provide a free trial pair for you to try.

 Once you have your prescription for contact lenses, you can purchase them online.
-For many, this is a cheaper option than ordering them from your doctor.
+For many, buying contact lenses online is cheaper than ordering them from your doctor.

 If contacts aren’t perfectly comfortable when you first put them in, don’t panic.
-If your eyes feel irritated after wearing them for a short time, you should speak to your doctor.
+If your eyes feel irritated after wearing contact lenses for a short time, you should speak to your doctor.

-Remember, most people’s eyes feel irritated after several hours of wearing contacts.
-Even extended wear contacts can become uncomfortable after long periods of wear.
+Remember, after several hours of wearing contacts, most people’s eyes feel irritated.
+Even extended-wear contacts can become uncomfortable after long periods of wear.

-If you’ve had contacts in your eyes all day and your eyes feel tired or irritated, remove them and wear your glasses until your eyes feel better.
+If you’ve had contacts in your eyes all day and your eyes feel tired or irritated, remove them.
+Wear your back-up glasses until your eyes feel better.

-Yes, even experienced contact lens wearers sometimes put their contacts in wrong.
-It’s even possible that someone who has put their contact lens on inside out won’t notice for a while.
+Yes, even experienced contact lens wearers can put their contacts incorrectly.
+It’s possible that someone who has put their contact lens on inside out won’t notice for a while.

 Signs your contact lens is in incorrectly include: